I was a High school and Elementary Coach in Track and Field of Sprinters.

 It is also used in competitive swimming, for which the swimmers themselves record a finish time by touching a touch-pad at the end of a race.

-Technology in races is started by a starting gun, a sensor is typically attached to the gun which sends an electronic signal to the timing system when fired.
+A starting gun starts technology in races; a sensor is typically attached to the gun, which sends an electronic signal to the timing system when fired.

 Alternatively, a starting light or sound which is electronically triggered (such as a horn), the system is typically also wired to the timing system.

 In sports that involve a finish line that is crossed (rather than a touch finish, as in swimming), the current finishing system is a photo finish, which is then analyzed by judges.